JanCoe/ansible-fedora/README.md

 The process for installing a new machine is:
 - Install Fedora image and reboot.
+- Set up internet connection (ethernet or wifi).
-- Run fedora.sh script in the root directory of this repo.
+- Run fedora.sh script that is located in the root directory of this repo.

-Remaining manual steps:
+Pre-steps:
+- Set up .smbcredentials file in home directory for NAS automounting

+Post-steps:
+- tailscale up (because it requires authentication)
-- gh auth login
+- gh auth login (because it requires authentication)
-- edit /etc/hosts to reflect IP addresses on network
+- Edit /etc/hosts to reflect IP addresses on network